 When you need to lighten the load for a head full of thick hair, the shag makes achieving a pretty hairstyle within your reach.
 A little styling pomade goes a long way towards creating dynamic, highlighted sections piece by piece that will stay put without clumping together awkwardly.

 Because the shag haircut is universally workable for any face shape and hair color, you can really play with the length and color choice of your desire.
 Start short, like this look, and go for an overall chestnut hue that works for any season.
 The shorter back helps you style some volume without needing a lot of product or teasing.

-Another great example of how versatile a shag haircut is this look, a pixie that leaves some length to play around with.
-If you have super curly hair, this is an excellent way to relax those coils because it takes away some of the bulk.
-This makes it simple to keep them looking too puffy and helps them accept styling products without looking greasy.
+Another great example of how versatile a shag haircut is this look, a pixie cut that leaves some length to play around with.
+If you have super curly hairstyle, this is an excellent way to relax those coils because it takes away some of the bulk.
+This curly pixie cut makes it simple to keep them looking too puffy and helps them accept styling products without looking greasy.

 Whether your hair is naturally wavy or needs a little help to get romantic wisps like this, shag layers make it easy for you to steal this look and make it your own.
 A deep side part shows off the choppy, uneven layers that add so much fun and whimsy to this cute and easy hairstyle.

 20. Blunt A-line Bob with Shaggy Long Bangs

 Combine cool and pretty with a shag haircut that shows off extreme angles like this one.
 You can make it sleek with pomade and a flat iron, or you can use a bit of mousse and hairspray for a messy-chic style.
 Ask your stylist to step the bangs down from short at the brow to longer around the face.

 21. Long Layers That Add Volume for Thin Hair